Don't give up to good music

 First let me say, that if the new material was any indication, ROHS upcoming sophomore album, Grand Animals, will most definitely NOT be a slump.
 The songs sounded rich and light, similar to songs on their underrated debut album Tree City, but had a more confident ring to them, with the band not afraid to project their vitality and flavor.

-They have often drawn comparisons to Spoon, but where the bands differ is in ROHS playful and exuberant attitude, the sign of a band simply having a whole lot of fun making live sex cams music.
+They have often drawn comparisons to Spoon, but where the bands differ is in ROHS playful and exuberant attitude, the sign of a band simply having a whole lot of fun making music.
 They were able to inject this animation into everything from the haunting harmony vocals on "Married Young" to the downright funky bass line on "The Fatalist" (both of which are on their stellar new EP, The Fatalist and Friends).

 Of course, the men didn't forget about crowd pleasers like "Spanish Teeth" and "Japanese Girls", which had everyone tapping their toes.
 But it was the new material that found a way to please, even without having ever heard it.